skinos7/tiger7/project/wifi/asta.md

                                                             // [ aes ] for AES
                                                             // [ tkip ] for TKIP
                                                             // [ tkipaes ] for auto
-    "wpa_key":"WPA key",                   // [ string ], The value is a string of at least 8 characters.
+    "wpa_key":"WPA key"                    // [ string ], The value is a string of at least 8 characters.
 This parameter is mandatory if the "secure" be "wpapsk" or "wpa2psk" or "wpapskwpa2psk"
+    "ssid_disable":"disable the ssid",     // [ "disable", "enable" ], disable the local ssid when connected

 }
 ```